Touring Croatia In A Motorhome

 Having travelled through Germany, Austria and Slovenia, the blistering July heat now beat down on the van.
 Before long, the fabulous waters of the Adriatic came into view.

-We were two and a half hours from our previous nights stop at Lake Bled, in Slovenia.
-Almost ready to enter Croatia, stuck in a very long queue at the border control at Koper.
+We were two and a half hours from our previous nights stop at Lake Bled, in Slovenia and ready to enter Croatia, but stuck in a very long queue at the border control at Koper.
 This was one large industrial looking town bordering Slovenia and Italy.

 We didn’t want to miss out on this amazing coastline.
 So we decided to gradually work our way along the coast.
 Passports were shown and we were soon back on the only motorway route, driving to the next exit a few miles further along at Umag.

 After a quick drive around the town, we followed the well signed campsite signs.
 Pulling in at our first campsite, Camping Finida, 4km from the town itself. https://www.istracamping.com/en/camping/finida

 In luck we were, there was only one space left in the July peak season.
 Thank goodness, it was large with shade and just a minute from the cooling waters of the Adriatic.

-There is supposedly no wild camping allowed in Croatia, or any type of Aire system, therefore, campsites are really the only option.
+There is supposedly no wild camping allowed in Croatia, or any type of public Aire system, therefore, campsites are really the only option.

 We were told this is due to the war of the 1990’s.
 When Croatia was then part of the former Yugoslavia.
 The devastating conflicts during this period left the possibility of landmines being present in some areas.
 Because of this, we weren’t wanting to risk driving off the beaten track.